-Regular exercise will help control heart disease and reduce the threat of a heart attack or stroke.
+Regular exercise will also help control heart disease and reduce the threat of a heart attack or stroke.
 In fact, the extra you exercise, the lower your risk.
-Regular exercise helpful the heart in numerous ways, like blood pressure, reducing body weight & bad cholesterol levels.
+Regular exercise are also helpful the heart in numerous ways, like blood pressure, reducing body weight & bad cholesterol levels.

 Lower your cholesterol: